HVFO (Habitual Violent Felony Offender)

 - Aggravated manslaughter of a child

 - Unlawful throwing, placing, or discharging of a destructive device or bomb

 - The felony for which the defendant is to be sentenced was committed:

 - While the defendant was serving a prison sentence or other sentence, or court-ordered or lawfully imposed supervision that is imposed as a result of a prior conviction for an enumerated felony;

 - Within 5 years of the date of the conviction of the last prior enumerated felony, or within 5 years of the defendant’s release from a prison sentence, probation, community control, control release, conditional release, parole, or court-ordered or lawfully imposed supervision or other sentence that is imposed as a result of a prior conviction for an enumerated felony, whichever is later.

 - The defendant has not received a pardon on the grounds of innocence for any crime that is necessary for the operation of this paragraph.

 - A conviction of a crime necessary to the operation of this paragraph has not been set aside in any postconviction proceeding.

 Punishment under HVFO sets certain minimum mandatory sentences for different offense levels when they are charged under HVFO (habitual violent felony offender):

-1. For a case of a life felony or a felony of the first degree, for life, and such offender shall not be eligible for release for 15 years.
+1. For a case of a life felony or a felony of the first degree, for life, such offender shall not be eligible for release for 15 years.

-2. In the case of a felony of the second degree, for a term of years not exceeding 30, and such offender shall not be eligible for release for 10 years.
+2. In the case of a felony of the second degree, for a term of years not exceeding 30, such offender shall not be eligible for release for 10 years.

 3. A case of a felony of the third degree, for a term of years not exceeding 10, and such offender shall not be eligible for release for 5 years.